George Floyd protests in Wyoming: Riverton

-About 100 protesters gathered at a park on June 1.
+The small town of Riverton on the Wind River Indian Reservation held an early protest against George Floyd's murder at Riverton City Park.
+About 150 protesters gathered at a park on June 1.
+The organizers including Northern Arapaho youth, such as Micah Lott, who had also participated in the Dakota Access Pipeline protests at Standing Rock Sioux Reservation in North Dakota.
+These Native American youth had previously protested a proposed white supremacist group in Riverton in 2003, and since then a local Native school's annual Martin Luther King Jr. Day walk has provided a model for peaceful public protest for the community.

 Rock Springs

 About 10 people protested peacefully on Dewar Drive on June 2.
 One protester admitted he thought he would be pelted with eggs, but stated that people had been honking their horns or waving their hands to show support.
 One protester, however, stated that there was some resistance and that they were followed after they were done protesting.
 On the other side of the street, near the Rock Springs Chamber of Commerce, another protest began with protesters holding signs saying "All Lives Matter" and "Support Our Police."

 Sheridan

-On June 5, about 500 people peacefully marched from the Sheridan County Fulmer Public Library to the Sheridan County Courthouse and back in support of Black Lives Matter.
-There was some animosity with some counter-protesters.
+On June 5, an estimated 500 to 600 people peacefully marched from the Sheridan County Fulmer Public Library to the Sheridan County Courthouse and back in support of Black Lives Matter.
+The Sheridan Police Department monitored the entire protest, but no violence occurred.
+There was some animosity with some counter-protesters, who shouted "Trump 2020" in response to the chant, "Wyoming is love."
+Non-protesters stood by with weapons such as rifles and bows and arrows in case of violence.